 The Great Expanse of location-based services

-WiFi and BLE scanning access points will soon become the norm, creating an enormous market for location-based services powered by BLE.
+WiFi and BLE scanning access points will soon become the norm, creating an enormous market for location-based services powered by Bluetooth LE.
 I’ll discuss this further in an upcoming post, but this means that the race to digitalize your business model has become easier and your industry more competitive.

 So when you consider an update or expansion to your IT infrastructure, ensure your access points are capable of scanning for WiFi and BLE devices.
 This is an easy way to future-proof your organization for the coming of a more modern and connected world.
 Location data is and will continue to be an extremely valuable source of information in this world as it helps organizations improve processes and save money.